 IBION-TEC

 The IBION-TEC Master’s program focuses on the design of innovative tools.
-To this end, a workshop space is available to students, allowing them to develop and design their own technological projects throughout the two-year program.
-Students will have access to various technology platforms in Montpellier and to a fully equipped lab on our university campus.
-The goal is to collectively produce proof-of-concept demonstrations and develop prototypes based on projects preselected through our annual competition.
+To this end, a workshop space is available to students, allowing them to develop and design their own technology projects throughout the two-year program.
+Students will have access to various technology platforms in Montpellier and a fully equipped lab on our university campus.
+The goal is to collectively produce proof-of-concepts and develop prototypes based on projects preselected as part of our annual competition.

-Second-year students will be responsible for organizing an annual conference entirely on their own through their BIOTRACE Association.
+Second-year students will be responsible for organizing, entirely on their own, an annual conference sponsored by their BIOTRACE Association.

-Citizens’ quality of life, healthcare safety, product safety (particularly food safety), and environmental conservation within the context of sustainable development are all key priorities at the heart of the IBION-TEC program.
+Citizens’ quality of life, healthcare safety, product safety (particularly food safety), and environmental conservation within the context of sustainable development are all key issues at the heart of the IBION-TEC program.

 Graduation Ceremony for the Class of 2018–2019